jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/FAQ/FAQ.md

 13.Q: Can third party software be installed to the Distributed Cloud Physical Server?

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A: The Distributed Cloud Physical Server of JD Cloud does not limit customer’s installation of third party software by default, but users are required to maintain the security of the leased physical servers.
-Where the server is attacked due to user, the user may be warned by JD Cloud’s Security Department or even the network will be cut off.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A: The Distributed Cloud Physical Server of JD Cloud & AI does not limit customer’s installation of third party software by default, but users are required to maintain the security of the leased physical servers.
+Where the server is attacked due to user, the user may be warned by JD Cloud & AI’s Security Department or even the network will be cut off.